 Online Workshops: The History & Intellectual Traditions of Jesuit Education

 A series of six online workshops are presented throughout the program to facilitate ongoing learning, reflection, integration, and project planning.
 Topics include: Ignatius and the first companions, Ignatian humanism and pedagogy, Ignatian theology, the Catholic Intellectual Tradition and Catholic Social Teaching, a faith that does justice, and Ignatian discernment.
 Several of these workshops include small group video-conference conversations.
 All include reflection questions for personal appropriation.
 In addition to videos, articles, and online podcasts, two books edited by George Traub, SJ entitled, An Ignatian Spirituality Reader and, A Jesuit Education Reader, both by Chicago: Loyola Press, are required.
-See Online Workshops for more information or, if you have your assigned username and password, you can access the ICP Blackboard platform directly.
+See Online Learning for more information or, if you have your assigned username and password, you can access the ICP Blackboard platform directly.

 International Immersion Experience: Women and Men For and With Others.